ngorm/ngorm/README.md

 for it.
 If you are good in any of the databases, I can help you getting started so you can add support and help maintaining.

-### WHat is the difference between gorm and ngorm?
+### What is the difference between gorm and ngorm?

 As the name implies, ngorm is based on gorm.
 An attempt to modernise gorm.These are some of the things that differentiate the two.